Teenage girl walking her dog outside in summertime weather.

 Tutor

-Do you speak another language?
-Are you great at math?
-Perhaps you excel at staying up to date on current affairs.
-Whatever your nerdy skill may be, there is almost certainly someone nearby who could benefit from you sharing that skill with them.
-While school-aged kids may need someone who can teach them how to conjugate Spanish verbs or complete their algebra homework, adults also seek out tutors.
-To start a tutoring business on the right foot, make a list of all the potential clients who could benefit from your services, then figure out how to market your business to those people.
+While school-aged kids may need someone who can teach them how to conjugate Spanish verbs or complete their algebra homework, adults also seek tutors.
+Start a tutoring business by making a list of potential clients who could benefit from your services.
+Then, figure out how to market your business to those people.

-If teaching others isn’t your thing, read up on other businesses you can start in your free time.
+If teaching others isn't your thing, read up on other part-time businesses you can start in your free time.

 Virtual bookkeeping